lstehlik2809/Police-Cadet-Evaluation-Dataset/README.md

 6. Sex: sex of the cadet (0 = Male, 1 = Female)
 7. SecE: other experience in the security sector (0 = No, 1 = Yes)
 8. AvgE: average yearly evaluation score (The average of five years.
 The evaluation is performed by a committee of 10 senior police officers.
 Scale 1-5).
 This is a help attribute and not for use as input.
 9. FinalE: final evaluation.
-Fail if average yearly evaluation score (Avg) < 2.0 otherwise pass. (�Pass�/�Fail�).
+Fail if average yearly evaluation score (Avg) < 2.0 otherwise pass.
 This is the target attribute.

 ### Missing attribute values:
 None

 ### Class distribution:
-PASS: 1610
-FAIL: 390
+Pass: 1610, Fail: 390